-Applicants should include specific details about the project in the Drought Relief Form in EAGL.
-This information will aid in our evaluation and application of eligibility criteria in Table 1, below, which are listed in WAC 173-167-230.
+Please include specific details about the project in the Application (especially on the Drought Relief Form).
+Project details are to include project elements and clearly show that the project will address drought impacts from the current drought.
+This information will aid in our evaluation and in assessing eligibility criteria in Table 1, which are listed in WAC 173-167-230.

-In addition, applicants should include maps or drawings as attachments with their applications.
+Applicants may include maps or drawings as attachments with their applications.
 For example, applications could include a technical drawing or engineering design of the project, project area map(s), and other relevant schematics.